What can be done if you are under the age of 21 and your California Drivers License is suspended for one year?

 This application is discretionary with no guarantee of approval.
 The applicant driver must be legally present in California with certain hardship conditions existing.

-The driving cannot be simply an abstract need, but must articulate specific reasons, for example, to and from school, concern a family illness, to and from work and/or income needed for family.
+The driving cannot be simply an abstract need, but must articulate specific reasons, for example, to and from school, concerning a family illness, to and from work and/or income needed for family.

 A DMV representative will provide notice of their decision within ten working days.